All active UAPS members are welcome to attend.

 The United Albertan Paddling Society, with the support of Polaris Mortgage Planners, is excited to host the Paddling Film Festival World Tour in Edmonton on April 18, 2026!
 Since 2006, the Paddling Film Festival has been a highlight in over 130 cities around the globe, showcasing the finest paddling films.
 It motivates audiences to cherish their local waterways, venture into rivers, lakes, and oceans, and fully embrace the paddling lifestyle.
 The 2025 film line-up included whitewater paddling, canoeing, outrigger-canoeing, fishing, rafting, SUP, adaptive paddling, hiking, adventure, travelling, repelling, split boarding and more.
 The 2026 lineup will be announced in the new year!
 There are lots of door prizes to be won & silent auction items to be bid on!

-Your support will contribute to the vibrant paddling community in our region.
+Your support in attending this event will contribute to the vibrant paddling community in our region.
 Proceeds from this event will support both our children’s and adult paddling programs by funding essential equipment purchases and training to certify our volunteer instructors, ensuring they are fully insured to teach paddling at local pools, ponds, lakes, and rivers.
-If you or your company are interested in sponsoring the event, please reach out via email at festival@paddleuaps.com.
-All business monetary donations are tax-deductible as advertising costs, and we would be happy to promote your business through our social media platforms and email newsletters.

 Platinum Level Sponsor